soundpress/RulesOfNYC/docs/c19/index.rst

    (5) Use of parkways by certain vehicles.
 Notwithstanding any other provision of these rules, during snow emergencies declared by the Commissioner, commercial vehicles owned or operated by oil heating companies that are no more than 7 feet in height, no more than 8,500 pounds in maximum gross weight, and have no more than two axles and four tires may travel on parkways and other roadways where commercial vehicles are normally prohibited when such vehicles are responding to heat emergencies which require the repair of heating and hot water equipment.
 Such vehicles must abide by all posted weight limits and clearances on such roadways.

 (l) Emergency repairs.
-No person shall solicit or render repair service or push or tow any vehicle on any part of the right of way, including the berm or shoulder adjacent to the roadways, entrances and exits of the expressways and parkways, and bridges enumerated in § 4-07 subdivision (i) of these rules, except persons and vehicles operating pursuant to a permit issued by the Commissioner.
+No person shall solicit or render repair service or push or tow any vehicle on any part of the right of way, including the berm or shoulder adjacent to the roadways, entrances and exits of the expressways and parkways, and bridges enumerated in § 4-07(i), except persons and vehicles operating pursuant to a permit issued by the Commissioner.
 This subdivision (l) shall not be deemed to prohibit emergency repairs by the occupants of a disabled vehicle.

 (m) Bus lane restrictions on city streets.